MarvinKweyu/MarvinKweyu/README.md

+ ## :wave: I'm Marvin,

- :wave: I'm, Marvin, a software engineer cum research scientist, and here is a peek into what I do.
+ A software engineer cum research scientist, and here is a peek into what I do.

 ## :construction_worker: What I am building